SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Enochian BioSciences, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of September 26, 2022 - (NASDAQ: ENOB)

-NEW YORK, Aug.
-31, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Enochian BioSciences, Inc.
+NEW YORK, Sept.
+7, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Enochian BioSciences, Inc..

 Shareholders who purchased shares of ENOB during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.